A lightbulb in the middle of a row of crumpled paper

 As a key sector, the Creative Economy hasn’t gotten much love over the decades.
 The very idea of a “creative” still conjures up images of starving artists toiling away in lofts and street corner singer-songwriters hoping a recording mogul passing by will sign them to a lucrative recording contract.

-In Washington State, the Creative Economy is a hotbed for new ideas that can be prototyped, marketed and turned into ready revenue streams.
+In Washington State, the Creative Economy is a hotbed for new ideas that can be prototyped, marketed and monetized.
 The beauty of an idea lies in the fact that anyone can have one.
 The best and brightest rise to the top, and in this day and age, a great idea can hit critical mass within days and weeks rather than months and years.

 If your business thrives on new ideas, innovation and invention, Washington State is the place to be.
 Whether you’re bent on being the next Banksy or want to create a new video game that sets the world on fire (virtually, of course), Washington’s creative sector can offer you a collaborative environment that welcomes new ideas along with the know-how to bring a new idea to life, and to market.